 Field Trip 1: FIELD TRIP TO ORANGE-FLESHED SWEETPOTATO VALUE CHAIN IN SOUTHERN PROVINCE

-Rwanda is the third largest potato producer in the sub-Saharan region of Africa.
-Potatoes grow well in all the district in Rwanda.
-The field trip includes two sites to be visited which are Kamonyi roadside market and the Rwanda Agriculture and Animal Resources Development Board (RAB) research station
+The Southern province is well known for sweetpotato production in Rwanda.
+The field trip to the orange-fleshed sweetpotato value chain includes two sites to be visited which are Kamonyi roadside market and the Rwanda Agriculture and Animal Resources Development Board (RAB) research station

 Serge Ganza is one of the most successful youth agripreneurs in Rwanda.
 He is the founder of Africa Food Supply (AFS) Ltd, that deals with seed production, capacity building and connecting farmers to the market in Kamonyi district.
 The Kamonyi roadside market has provided an opportunity for rural farmers to enhance their agriculture knowledge and to increase and sell their produce.
 In addition, there are also plans to accommodate other facilities like a butchery, cold room for vegetables and fruits, a meeting hall, offices, a restaurant and a processing unit.